chenludi/DataParasite_acjob/README.md

 ## Standalone Script
 `src/data_parasite.py` can be invoked directly without an agent:
 - `--config_file`: task YAML defining schema, prompts, required columns, and default model.
 - `--csv_file`: input entities CSV; must expose the columns referenced by the config.
+The CSV doesn't have to include only the entities to search for—you can include additional metadata columns that might be helpful for the search task.
+Coding agents will often be able to intelligently incorporate those columns if needed.
 - `--output_file`: destination JSONL; a cleaned CSV with inputs and outputs is created automatically.
 - `--model`: optional override for the model named in the config.
 - `--sample`: randomly process only N rows.